Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 A coalition of interested people help to maintain and preserve the Fort Wayne complex, including the Native American mound and the Tuskegee Airmen Museum.
 This group works alongside other historic groups to develop and preserve installations that honor Americans that some may have forgotten.

 Besides working on buildings and grounds, the coalition provides live reenactments of various wars and other events that occurred in and near the complex.
 Visitors can see actors wearing the different uniforms of the nations outside the USA that helped us during the American Revolution, WWI, and WWII.
 Schools can even participate in a Civil War Weekend.
-Scouting students an earn the Eagle Scout rank by doing research around the complex.
+Scouting students earn the Eagle Scout rank by doing research around the complex.

 From March through December, the fort complex holds many special events, including vintage baseball games that I feel take you back in time and to another world of American life.
-Reenactments of people working during Colonial and other times are another feature here and at Henry Ford's Greenfield Village that keep me coming back to Michigan.
+Reenactments of people working during Colonial and other times are another feature here and at Henry Ford's Greenfield Village that keeps me coming back to Michigan.

 To entertain modern visitors, the fort complex holds dances, flea markets, a harvest celebration, and after-dark storytelling tours.
 Fort Wayne is becoming well known!